 After your Drexel accounts are closed, your @drexel.edu email addresses will stop working and any new email received will be returned to sender as undeliverable.

-Copy Messages You Wish to Keep
+Copy Messages You Wish to Keep (Students Only)

 There are a few different ways to retrieve your mail from the Drexel mail server.